 Inverness is a somewhat small city located in the state of Florida.
 With a population of 7,233 people and eight constituent neighborhoods, Inverness is the 232nd largest community in Florida.

-Inverness is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Inverness is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Inverness is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Inverness who work in office and administrative support (18.56%), maintenance occupations (12.10%), and food service (9.25%).
+There are especially a lot of people living in Inverness who work in office and administrative support (20.75%), food service (9.64%), and healthcare (8.84%).

 The most common language spoken in Inverness is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Slavic languages.